 - Store in the refrigerator.
 Use within a week.

-Tips & Tricks for the Best Tasting Cream Cheese
+Tips & Tricks on How to Make Cream Cheese At Home

 - Traditional cream cheese is made from 50% cream and 50% whole milk.
 Use all cream for the richest tasting cream cheese.
 If you're looking to make a lower fat cream cheese, we suggest using all whole milk.